quicwg/multipath/draft-ietf-quic-multipath.md

 a PATH_ABANDON frame to indicate its own unwillingness to receive any packet on this path anymore.

-Receiption of the PATH_ABANDON frame is the first step to retire a path ID.
+Reception of the PATH_ABANDON frame is the first step to retire a path ID.
 However, the Path ID can only be retired after all active connection IDs for the Path ID have been retired.
 Still, when an endpoint receives an PATH_ABANDON frame,